About

 History & Vision

-CGA’s Damage Prevention Institute (DPI) creates an innovative opportunity for the industry to address systemic inefficiencies in the damage prevention process through a metrics-focused, peer-reviewed model of shared accountability that serves all stakeholders.
+CGA’s Damage Prevention Institute (DPI) creates an innovative opportunity for the industry to address systemic inefficiencies in the damage prevention process through a model of comprehensive participant accreditation, performance measurement, and peer reviews focused on creating shared accountability regarding participants’ damage prevention responsibilities.

-The creation of the DPI was announced in April 2022 and was formally launched in January 2023, with CGA’s acquisition of the Gold Shovel Association (GSA).
-Participation in the DPI is open to CGA members at no additional cost.
+The DPI was formally launched in January 2023, with CGA’s acquisition of the Gold Shovel Association (GSA).
+With this acquisition, The Gold Shovel Association was dissolved.

 Ongoing Improvement